fission-codes/spec/dialog/pomo_db/pomo_logic.md

 ## 1.3.5 Sources

-Sources introduce tuples from the outside world to a running Dialog program.
+Sources introduce tuples from the outside world to a running PomoLogic program.
 They do so at the beginning of each epoch.

 Implementations MAY define their own sources, but sources SHOULD be non-blocking, and are RECOMMENDED to perform any blocking or IO-intensive operations asynchronously.

-Sources MAY emit deltas of tuples, if the Dialog implementation is able to take advantage of incremental computation.
+Sources MAY emit deltas of tuples, if the PomoLogic implementation is able to take advantage of incremental computation.

-Implementations MAY also support user defined sources, such as to facilitate the integration of Dialog into external systems for persistence or communication.
+Implementations MAY also support user defined sources, such as to facilitate the integration of PomoLogic into external systems for persistence or communication.

 ## 1.3.6 Sinks